 The message of these statistics is that mobile devices and social media are a ubiquitous part of everyday life around the world, including in the workplace, and are becoming increasingly so.
-One industry survey has indicated that 90 per cent of businesses use social media for business purposes, and 43 per cent of businesses allow all their employees to access social media sites at work.
-Even more important, however, is the fact that nearly 60 per cent of businesses noted that they monitor employee social media use at work.
-In turn, employers must be cautious about what actions they undertake when monitoring employees' behaviour online, because depending on the jurisdiction, ownership of the device and other circumstances, this can implicate a wide range of employee protection and privacy laws.
+One industry survey has indicated that 90 per cent of businesses use social media for business purposes, nearly 80 per cent of businesses have social networking policies and 70 per cent of businesses report having to take disciplinary action against employees who misuse social sites.
+In addition, nearly 60 per cent of businesses monitor employees' use of social media at work.
+In turn, employers must be cautious about what actions they take when monitoring employees' behaviour online, because, depending on the jurisdiction, ownership of the device and other circumstances, this can implicate a wide range of employee protection and privacy laws.

 It is important, therefore, to write social media policies that achieve company business goals while remaining compliant with local laws.
-For example, China, Iran, North Korea and Syria ban Facebook, YouTube and Twitter (or all three) in some capacity.
-Additionally, if a company wishes to join the 36 per cent of employers who ban social media use at work (one in five companies blocks Facebook, 15 per cent shut out Twitter and nearly 14 per cent ban YouTube), there are potential issues to consider.
+For example, China, Iran, North Korea and Syria ban Facebook, YouTube or Twitter (or all three) in some capacity.
+Additionally, if a company wishes to join the 36 per cent of employers who ban use of social media at work (one in five companies block Facebook, 15 per cent shut out Twitter and nearly 14 per cent ban YouTube), there are potential issues to consider.
 For example, in Argentina, Japan and Spain, although employers may ban social media use and block access to those sites on company-provided equipment, employers cannot actually interfere with employees' use of employee-owned devices.
-Regardless, if a company seeks to prohibit social media during work time, which is generally permissible, it is well advised to clearly communicate such policies and connect such policies to a cogent business reason, such as ensuring worker productivity or availability.
+In any event, if a company seeks to prohibit the use of social media during work time, which is generally permissible, it is well advised to communicate these policies clearly and connect the policies to a cogent business reason, such as ensuring worker productivity or availability.
 While employers have legitimate concerns about employee productivity while on company time, employers should be aware that some jurisdictions have strong protections for employees' and individuals' otherwise seemingly trivial social media use because of past experiences with despotism and totalitarianism.

 What remains universal in today's workplace is that social media pervades every aspect of the employment life cycle: recruitment, potential bullying and harassment, productivity levels, potential discrimination, the protection of confidential information, trade secrets and intellectual property, an employee's rights to a private life and freedom of expression, reputational issues for all parties, legal and regulatory obligations, defamation, privacy considerations, termination and even post-termination.

-Employers must determine, for example, the extent to which social media will play a role in employee recruiting efforts.
-Throughout the world, most employers require some form of background information on candidates for employment.
+Employers must determine, for example, the extent to which social media will have a role in employee recruiting efforts.
+Throughout the world, most employers require some form of background information on candidates.
 In some jurisdictions, such as the United Kingdom, employers generally rely upon a reference provided by a former employer.
 In others, such as the United States and China, employers typically require a thorough background check carried out by a third-party provider.
 In addition to these formal mechanisms, however, employers also occasionally seek to gather information through informal channels.
-While some employers and those involved in recruitment still gather anecdotal information about candidates through 'word of mouth', there is now the greater temptation to review the candidate's online profile and information posted on social networking sites and the internet.
-One survey in 2017, for example, found that 70 per cent of employers check job applicants' social media profiles prior to making a hiring decision and 54 per cent of employers decided not to hire a candidate because of information found on social media.
-Information on these sites and the internet is very difficult to take down, so tagged pictures taken from a drunken night out could follow a candidate throughout his or her career.
-While the result of this information permanence is a potential treasure trove of information for employers considering applicants for employment, there is widespread debate – as evidenced, for example, by the debate across the EU in recent years over the 'right to be forgotten'2 – over whether this information should be reviewed and considered by employers during the recruitment process.
-And this debate is reflected in the widely varying laws on this topic throughout the world.3 Indeed, the European Court of Justice is set to determine whether the 'right to be forgotten' can apply beyond the borders of the EU, which would require search engines, such as Google to remove links to certain information globally.
+While some employers and those involved in recruitment still gather anecdotal information about candidates through 'word of mouth', there is now the greater temptation to review a candidate's online profile, and information posted on social networking sites and the internet.
+One survey in 2019, for example, found that 91 per cent of employers use social media for recruitment purposes.
+In addition, a 2018 study found that 43 per cent of employers use social media to check on current employees.
+Also, a 2018 survey found that 57 per cent of employers decided not to hire a candidate because of information found on social media.
+Similarly, from a job seeker perspective, a 2019 study found that 55 per cent of potential applicants who find a negative review about a potential employer do not apply for an open position with that employer.
+Information on these sites and the wider internet is very difficult to take down, so tagged pictures taken from a drunken night out could follow a candidate throughout his or her career.
+While the result of this information permanence is a potential source of useful information for employers when considering applicants for employment, there is widespread debate – as evidenced, for example, by the debate across the European Union over the 'right to be forgotten'2 – about whether this information should be reviewed and considered by employers during the recruitment process.
+And this debate is reflected in the widely varying laws on this topic throughout the world.3 Indeed, in September 2019, the European Court of Justice ruled that search engine operators are not required to carry out a de-referencing on all versions of a search engine to comply with the 'right to be forgotten' under the General Data Protection Regulation.
+In practice, this means that the 'right to be forgotten' online does not extend beyond the borders of the European Union.
+Search engines, however, still are required to discourage EU citizens from accessing those non-EU domains.

 In any case, employers should be aware of discrimination claims that may arise as a result of the alleged improper use of information gleaned from social media.
 Before accessing social media, and certainly before making decisions based on information found on social media, employers should carefully consider: